hgwood/winble/README.md

 [Noble](https://github.com/sandeepmistry/noble) is a project that enables programming Bluetooth 4 (aka Low Energy) devices using Node.js.
-Unfortunatly, the support for Windows is quite poor.
+Unfortunatly, running it on Windows is not easy.
 Winble is an attempt to make Noble capable of leveraging the native Universal Windows Platform Bluetooth stack.
-This makes compatible it with any Windows 10 devices, from PCs to phones and Windows IoT devices.
+This makes it compatible with any Windows 10 devices, from PCs to phones and Windows IoT devices.

 In order to access the UWP APIs, Winble *must* be run using Node.js